vs65497/6dof_ik/README.md

 <img src="https://zanzivyr.github.io/home/images/demo/arm_crop.jpg" height="360"> [![IK Solving Test for Rectangular Path 1](https://img.youtube.com/vi/0N8iMFF4bWM/0.jpg)](https://youtu.be/0N8iMFF4bWM)

-Wrote the Inverse Kinematics Solver for this in python.
+Wrote an Inverse Kinematics Solver for robotic arm with 6 degrees of freedom in python.
 Number crunching using Matlab.

 This was a long and winding project in which I attempted many things.
 The documentation below is to organize aspects of the project.